 The waters of Szechenyi Baths come from natural hot springs, just like in Iceland or Japan.
 Naturally hot water is cooled down to suit bathing.
 Rich in beneficial minerals, such as calcium, magnesium, sulfite, and sodium, these pools are said to have healing powers.
 You can also recognize the intense smell of sulfur by the inside pools.
 After a couple of hours in Szechenyi, you’ll feel rejuvenated for sure.

-Tips for Visiting Szechenyi Baths
+Tips for Szechenyi Baths Visit

 I wish that we would have known couple things before visiting Szechenyi Baths, so I’ll share these tips to help you out.

-Towels are rented for 1000HUF (3,5€), on top which you need to pay a 2000HUF (7€) deposit.
-In the winter, I would take 2 towels since one is constantly wet (you walk around with a towel around you and dry yourself repetitively when switching pools).
+Bring your own towel (or buy one)!
+Towels are not currently rented in Szechenyi but sold for 6000HUF (around 15€), so it’s super expensive.
+In winter, I would take 2 towels since one is constantly wet (you walk around with a towel around you and dry yourself repetitively when switching pools).
 While you’re bathing, the towel is just lying around nearby, so it’s not particularly clean afterwards.
-By taking your own towel you’ll avoid the long queues at the cashier.
-They rent also bathing suits, but you’d probably like to have your own (the stock is also limited).
-If you feel chilly easily, rent a bathrobe (2500HUF, deposit 5000HUF) – recommended in the wintertime.
+By taking your own towel you’ll also avoid the long queues at the cashier.
+They sell also bathing suits, but you’d probably like to have your own (the stock is also limited).
+If you feel chilly easily, bathrobes are available for120000HUF – recommended in the wintertime.

 Bring (or buy) flip-flops – we regretted not having ones since floors in these kinds of bathing houses don’t feel especially clean and walking outside barefoot feels freezing in winter.
 There are no soap, shampoo, or facial wash; so bring your own chemicals.
 There are hairdryers, though.
 Swimming caps are required in the one and only pool: the outdoor swimming pool where you can swim laps.